 An amateur or professional barista will always grind his or her own beans rather than angering the coffee gods by using marketed pre-ground options; this is why if you enjoy a french press, you need a coffee grinder made for french press.

-In this article, we will include the most consistent coffee grinders for french press and answer questions relating to size, budget, durability, using a blade or burr grinder, decreasing static build-up, how to clean them, and more.
+In this article, we have reviewed the most consistent coffee grinders for the french press and answer questions relating to size, budget, durability, using a blade or burr grinder, decreasing static build-up, how to clean them, and more.

 - Best Overall Burr Grinder – OXO Brew electric grinder